brianhigh/research-computing/Security_Script.md

 Risk Assessment Methods
 ============================
 The field of risk assessment covers a lot of territory and can have many different emphases.
-This can range from a billionaire commodities trader trying to assess the risk of a small drop in the price of precious metals all the way to my Buddy Frank trying to judge the likelihood that thieves may break into his house in Ballard and steal his sole possessions, a collectible Atari video console and a well-used 70-inch plasma TV.
+This can range from a billionaire commodities trader trying to assess the risk of a small drop in the price of precious metals all the way to my Buddy Frank trying to judge the likelihood that thieves may break into his house in Ballard and steal his two prized possessions, a collectible Atari video console and a well-used 70-inch plasma TV.
 Frank may not realize it, but he is attempting to estimate something called "Single Loss Expectancy" and which is calculated in the formula:

   ![SLE](http://upload.wikimedia.org/math/f/7/6/f76081ec21b408d1f1e1488fb335e2d7.png)